advancedroboticsaws/angel/README.md

 * upload `mega_base_ultrasonic_angelbot.ino` to mega2560
 	1. Open mega_base_ultrasonic_angelbot.ino with Arduino IDE on your PC.
-	2. Libraries for these firmware is placed in
+	2. Libraries for the firmware is placed in

 		```
 		/mcu_control/mega_base_ultrasonic_angelbot/lib
 		```
-	   Copy all contents inside and paste them to `../arduino/libraries` folder on your PC.
+	   Copy all contents inside and paste them to `%document%/arduino/libraries` folder on your PC.
-	3. Make sure it has
+	3. Make sure the following code is on line 31 or 32 in wiring.c.

 		 ```
 		 #define MICROSECONDS_PER_TIMER0_OVERFLOW (clockCyclesToMicroseconds(8 * 256))
 		 ```
-		 on line 31 or 32 in wiring.c.
-If you don't understand this step, please refer to step 2 above to figure out.
+		 If you don't understand this step, please refer to step 2 above to find out.
 	4. Set your upload target to **mega2560**
 	5. Choose your **port** carefully.
 	6. Go for it!
 Click upload!
+		If you get any error when PC uploading,
+		* Please look into the errors carefully.
+		* Please check the port you choose.
+		* Please make sure you have put all the libraries into the folder.
+			If you get the message about library conflicts, please find out those files and delete the old one.

 <a name="base-driving-test-step4"></a>

-#### Step 4 `Both wheel driving test through mega2560 using XU4 (odroid)`
+#### Step 4 `Drive angel base`

-The following testing needs ROS!
+The following testing needs ROS on odroid!
 Make sure you have installed ROS on odroid XU4.
 Be aware all the errors (red color format) while you installed ROS if there's any.

 Please mark the following checklist yourself when you finish each.

-- [ ] Make sure you have correct hardware setup.
+- [ ] Make sure you have correct hardware setup and go through instructions above step by step.

 	1. Be sure of the ip address.

-		Open a terminal up and type
+		Open a terminal up on you PC and type

 		```
 		ssh odroid@192.168.25.110
 		```
-		to access to odroid.
+		to access to angel.
 	2. Start the roscore up.
 		Type the following command.